 - Toggle on Require SSO for every member of [your enterprise team].

-- Fill out the fields using the appropriate information from your IdP's metadata file.
+- Fill out the fields using the appropriate information from the ADFS metadata file.

 - Click Update.

 In ADFS, visit your Advanced tab for the InVision application, then select SHA-256 from the Secure hash algorithm menu.
 Click OK.

 Download InVision's SAML metadata from this URL: https://